def-gthill/kenpali/kenpali-code.md

     "posArgs": [{"type": "literal", "value": 1}, {"type": "literal", "value": 2}] }
 ```

+Any named arguments in the call are retained alongside the injected positional argument.

 ```
 # Forward pipe injecting alongside a named argument